Air Fryer Tilapia: Flaky, Crispy Fish in Just 10 Minutes

 Frozen fillet, breaded (pre-made) 400°F (204°C) 10–12 min Flip at 6 min Crispy coating, fully cooked

-Tilapia is done when it reaches an internal temperature of 145°F (63°C) and flakes easily when pressed gently with a fork.
+Tilapia is done when it reaches an internal temperature of 145°F (63°C) and flakes easily when pressed gently with a fork — the USDA Food Safety and Inspection Service (USDA FSIS, 2023) identifies 145°F as the safe minimum internal temperature for fish.
 The flesh turns from translucent to opaque white throughout when fully cooked.
 Avoid overcooking — tilapia that goes past 155°F becomes dry and slightly tough.
+Note that Consumer Reports (2025) found some air fryers register up to 67°F below their set temperature, so using an instant-read thermometer is the most reliable way to confirm doneness.

 Step 4: Serve Immediately

 Air fryer tilapia is best served immediately.
 The crispy exterior softens within a few minutes as steam from the hot interior escapes.
-Squeeze fresh lemon over the fillets right before serving — the acidity brightens the mild flavor significantly.
-Add fresh parsley or chopped chives if desired.
+Squeeze fresh lemon over the fillets right before serving — the same quick crisping power that makes this recipe work also shines in our crispy air fryer recipes.

 Seasoning Variations